Enable policy enforcement in a supply chain with Scan 2.0

 2. Create a new supply chain named custom-supply-chain.yaml by following the steps in Author your supply chains.

 The scan step generates the vulnerability data that the policy step queries the Metadata Store for.
 Therefore the policy step must be after the scan step and must take the image produced by the scan step as an input image.
-You can place any step that requires an image as an input after the policy step.
+You can place any step that requires an image as input after the policy step.
+For example:

 ---